martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ### Checking of Traditional Domain Names {#verify-domain-trad}

-If the DNS domain name portion of a reference identifier is a "traditional domain name", then matching of the reference identifier against the presented identifier is performed by comparing the set of domain name labels using a case-insensitive ASCII comparison, as clarified by {{DNS-CASE}} (e.g., `WWW.Example.Com` would be
+If the DNS domain name portion of a reference identifier is a "traditional domain name," then matching of the reference identifier against the presented identifier is performed by comparing the set of domain name labels using a case-insensitive ASCII comparison, as clarified by {{DNS-CASE}} (e.g., `WWW.Example.Com` would be